GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 - You can use `adk web` UI to view the agents involved.

-## Challenge 5: MCP: The Final Check
+## Challenge 5: MCP: Universal Tooling

 ### Introduction